shuttle-hq/synth/CONTRIBUTING.md

 We use the [Angular Commit Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).
 We expect all commits to conform to these guidelines.

 Furthermore, commits should be squashed before being merged to master.

+Also, make sure your commits don't trigger any warnings from Clippy by running: `cargo clippy --tests --all-targets`.
+If you have a good reason to contradict Clippy, insert an #allow[] macro, so that it won't complain.